mimiro-io/datahub/DOCUMENTATION.md

     }
 ]
 ```
-After you have created this file the first time, upload it.
+After this file has been created it should be uploaded to the datahub.
 ```
 mim acl add <client-id> -f acls.json
 ```

-Then you can get, edit and update the ACL for the client:
+Then get, edit and update the ACL for the client:

 ```
 mim acl get <client-id> client23-acl.json